scalacenter/sprees/README.md

 [scastie]: https://github.com/scalacenter/scastie/labels/hackathon
 [cbt]: https://github.com/cvogt/cbt

+## Duration, pace steps

+The spree is usually 5 to 6 hours long.

+At the beginning, maintainers gather together in front of all the contributors to briefly explain their projects and tickets in one minute.
+The idea is to give a good high-level explanation to motivate participants without going into too much detail.
+A link to this page is provided.

+When they are done, participants approach the projects they are most interested on and get it contact with the maintainers.
+At this point, maintainers usually hear the participants' experience and provide personal guidance on tickets that would suit them.

+Then, the fun begins!
+Participants start hacking on their projects and maintainers review PRs as they come, assisting participants when they ask for help.
+We encourage maintainers to merge as many PRs as possible in the place, for two reasons:

+1. Participants get a small token of appreciation from the Scala Center.
+2. It increases the motivation of the participants.

+If participants get the first PR merged, they are invited to continue solving issues until they feel they are happy with their work!

+At the middle of the spree, the Scala Center and sponsors of the event provide maintainers and participants alike with some refreshment (drinks, sandwiches, pizza, etc).

+Participants can leave the event at any time they want.
+When the time approaches the end, everyone starts to wrap up: participants finish their PRs while maintainers finish their review, and organizers of the spree give away Scala t-shirts.

 ## How to propose a project

 A Scala Center spree is the perfect event to gauge interest in your open-source